 Bingo.
 Look at that beautiful, flat line!
 With consistent frame pacing in addition to a good framerate, you can get some extremely good results.
 You can also actually give the GPU some reprieve- there are points I’ve noticed where my rated GPU usage dips dramatically for an instant or two despite still being in a scene.
 This only happens with a capped framerate because this is the only way for your GPU to actually get ahead of schedule in any meaningful way, rather than pushing out all the frames the moment they are rendered.

 This is the ideal result you’re looking for in any of your games.
-Even if you can’t push 60 FPS in certain titles and have to settle for 30, knowing what a stable frame-time graph looks like and how to ensure it will greatly improve your Steam Deck gaming experience.
+Even if you can’t push 60 FPS in certain titles and have to settle for 30 or 40 FPS, knowing what a stable frame-time graph looks like and how to ensure it will greatly improve your Steam Deck gaming experience.

 Now that you know what you want, let’s teach you how to use tools available to you to make it happen.